FairwindsOps/pluto/README.md

 By default, Pluto was designed with deprecations related to Kubernetes v1.16.0.
 However, as more deprecations are introduced, we will try to keep it updated.

-You can target the version you are concerned with by using the `--target-version` or `-t` flag.
+You can target the version you are concerned with by using the `--target-versions` or `-t` flag.
+You must pass the `component=version`, and the version must begin with a `v` (this is a limitation of the semver library we are using to verify).

 For example:

 ```
-$ pluto detect-helm --target-version "v1.15.0" --show-all
+$ pluto detect-helm --target-version k8s=v1.15.0 --show-all
-KIND                VERSION          DEPRECATED   DEPRECATED IN   RESOURCE NAME
+NAME                                                         KIND                           VERSION                                REPLACEMENT                       REMOVED   DEPRECATED
-StatefulSet         apps/v1beta1     false        v1.16.0         audit-dashboard-prod-rabbitmq-ha
+cert-manager/cert-manager-webhook                            MutatingWebhookConfiguration   admissionregistration.k8s.io/v1beta1   admissionregistration.k8s.io/v1   false     false

 $ echo $?
 0